VerA: Versatile Anonymization Applicable to Clinical Facial Photographs: Method

-\textbf{Single image.} For regular images, it is common practice to perform in-place anonymization~\cite{maximov2020ciagan,gu2020password,hukkelaas2023deepprivacy2,wen2023divide}, which enables scene preservation.
+For standard \textbf{single} images, it is common practice to perform in-place anonymization~\cite{maximov2020ciagan,gu2020password,hukkelaas2023deepprivacy2,wen2023divide}, which enables scene preservation.
 In this setting, only the inside part of the face, delimited by the face contour, is anonymized.
 Remaining parts such as hair/neck are preserved.
-In-place anonymization can be performed as a special case of our clinical anonymization, where the semantic area to preserve is the union of all semantic components excluding the inside of the face, i.e. hair, neck, background, clothes, ears, earrings, and hats.

-\textbf{Paired images.} We anonymize pairs of regular images of the same person following a similar setup as paired-image clinical anonymization.
-The difference is that we do not restrict the preservation of any particular semantic component, but rather follow the in-place anonymization setup.
+In-place anonymization can be performed as a special case of VerA, where the semantic area to preserve is the union of all semantic components excluding the inside of the face, i.e. hair, neck, background, clothes, ears, earrings, and hats.
+We keep the high-levels unchanged, as we do in clinical anonymization setting, to blend preserved components more smoothly.
+We anonymize \textbf{pairs} of standard images of the same person following a similar setup as paired-image clinical anonymization, while preserving the set of semantic components mentioned above.